Merri/settlers2/src/pages/2014/09/map-coast-complex/index.md

 ---
-title: "Map: Coast Complex"
+title: 'Map: Coast Complex'
-publishDate: "2014-09-27"
+description: A new map you can try to play.
+pubDate: 2014-09-27
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "maps"
+    - maps
-  - "site-news"
+    - news
 ---

 This is an experimental map from Map Generator.
 Map size is 176 x 144 and it is for 6 players.
 Mountain minerals are rarish to obtain.